Want to connect with more readers? These strategies will make your writing more powerful.

 Every day, 2 million blog posts hit the World Wide Web.
 That’s a shocking amount of written content, and it doesn’t account for press releases, scholarly articles and other forms of writing.
 If you want your writing to stand out in this crowded online world, it needs to be strong.

-Effective writers know that writing requires skill.
+Effective writers know that their craft requires skill, practice and dedication.
 They also know how to use specific strategies to make their writing more polished and stronger overall.
-Here is a breakdown of those skills that you can embrace to become a strong writer.
+Here’s a breakdown of skills that you can embrace to become a stronger, more effectiveive writer.

 - 3. Use a Strong Opening